 A great free solution is OBS.
 Open Broadcaster Software was used primarily by gamers in the last years.
 It has vastly improved since it started, and is available for every platform.

 I personally use Ecamm Live.
 It is Mac only, but if you have a Mac, it is well worth the investment and an awesome piece of live streaming software.

 Streaming platforms are the channels on which you set up your stream, and where your audience can watch your live stream music concerts.
 There are a lot of opportunities in all of them.
 To make the choice a bit easier for you, these four streaming platforms are your best bet when it comes to music live streaming.
 For a successful event, I would go with the platform on which you have the biggest following.
-That way, your followers will be notified when you go live, and can watch it directly on the platform they hang out anyway.
+That way, your followers will be notified when you go live and can watch it directly on the platform they hang out on anyway.

 Before you can start your live stream, you need to make sure that you enable live streaming on your channel.
 On new YouTube channels, it is disabled by default.
 Here is how to enable it: